A diminishing interest in traditional culture in East Asia

 Though craft and design is a significant part of the creative economy in the region, particularly in emerging economies such as Burma, Indonesia, Malaysia, Thailand and Vietnam, interest in culture-based design processes is diminishing, particularly among young people.

-Through promoting and supporting the craft sector and culture-based design processes, we will work to create business opportunities for marginalised communities.
-By developing higher quality products, local artisans will achieve greater recognition, allowing them to be financially autonomous, in turn enhancing self-esteem.
+In East Asia, we create opportunities for marginalised communities by promoting traditional crafts and heritage in the region.
+Our programmes support the craft sector and culture-based design processes in order to achieve social inclusion and economic development.
+By developing higher quality products, local artisans gain greater recognition, assisting them to be financially autonomous, in turn enhancing self-esteem.